-Heat chicken broth in a small saucepan and keep warm on low heat.
+Heat chicken stock in a small saucepan and keep warm on low heat.

-Serve risotto in warm bowls, sprinkled with additional parmigiano-reggiano and freshly ground black pepper.
+SERVING: Serve the hot sausage risotto in warm bowls, drizzled with a bit of extra-virgin olive oil, sprinkled with additional Parmigiano-Reggiano, and finished with some freshly ground black pepper.